 About the Author

-Arie Hammond is based at the San Diego Zoo Global Library, and am developing camera trap computer vision and digital curation practices with the Ecological Data Management research team at Rutgers.
+Arie Hammond is based at the San Diego Zoo Global Library, and is developing camera trap computer vision and digital curation practices with the Ecological Data Management research team at Rutgers.
 She also serves on the tech committee for Wildlife Insights, and as membership chair for SLA San Diego.

 Header image: Jeremy Holden/FFI